Grandmother murder pair jailed for life

 A statement from Mrs Guy's other daughter Lorraine Matthews, which was read out in court, said her mother "loved life" and "was no way ill enough to warrant a mercy [killing]".

-"We grieved once over her death and now we have to go through a different grief," she added.
+"We grieved once over her death and now we have to go through a different grief," she said.

+Ms Matthews said she was "shocked that a member of my own family is capable of committing such a despicable act on an old lady".

-It was thought Mrs Guy had died of natural causes and her death was put down to broncho-pneumonia, septicaemia and hypertensive heart disease.
+It was thought Mrs Guy, from Johnston, near Haverfordwest, had died of natural causes and her death was put down to broncho-pneumonia, septicaemia and hypertensive heart disease.

-However, police were alerted to the fact she was murdered in 2015 after Rogers' ex-partner Sandra Adams came forward.
+However, in 2015 police were alerted to the fact she was murdered after Rogers' ex-partner Sandra Adams came forward.

 She told officers he had admitted being involved in the death of his grandmother together with his mother, by "putting a pillow over her face".